Crescent Moon Pose for Kids: A 3-Step Fix for Posture, Focus, and Calm

 Screen Time Crowds Out Natural Movement

 According to data from a 2024 compliance study, only 36.3% of young people meet physical activity goals, and only 20.9% adhere to recommended screen time (PMC).
-Before lunch, the mismatch causes hips to be tight, spines to be stiff, and attention to be dispersed.
+Before lunch, the mismatch causes tight hips, stiff spines, and dispersed attention.

 Posture Slumps, Minds Wander

-Long periods of sitting alter a young spine’s curve.
+Long periods of sitting alter the natural curve of a young spine.
 My district’s teachers report more referrals for mid-back pain than they did five years ago.
 According to a 2023 review published in the Journal of Child Mental Health, extended sitting is associated with poorer mood and executive function (ScienceDirect).
 Poor posture depletes energy, and low energy encourages more sitting.
 This pattern creates a vicious cycle.

 Growing Stress Shows Up in Class